Ethglobal-New-Delhi/fil-e-rug_subtool/README.md

 ## Features

-- **Memecoin Voting**: Vote on your favorite memecoins with real-time data from CoinGecko API
+- **Memecoin Voting**: Vote on your favorite memecoins with real-time data from CoinGecko API.
-- **On-Chain Governance**: Decentralized decision-making with permanent storage of all governance data
+- **On-Chain Governance**: Decentralized decision-making with permanent storage of all governance data.
-- **Filecoin Storage**: Advanced file storage with Proof of Data Possession (PDP) on Filecoin
+- **Filecoin Storage**: Used Lighthouse SDK for the storage.
-- **Synapse Integration**: Seamless integration with Synapse SDK for decentralized storage
+- **ASI-One model by aritificial superintelligence**: Used for the communication model between agents.
 ## Technologies Used

 - **Frontend**: React 18, TypeScript, Vite
 - **UI Components**: shadcn/ui, Tailwind CSS
 - **Blockchain**: Filecoin Calibnet, MetaMask integration
-- **Storage**: Filecoin IPFS, Synapse SDK
+- **Storage**: Filecoin IPFS, Lighthouse SDK
 - **Data**: CoinGecko API for memecoin data

 ## Getting Started